diovandi/PyUNO/README.md

 #### Building for Other Platforms

 **🤖 Automated Builds (Recommended)**
-GitHub Actions automatically builds for all platforms:
+GitHub Actions automatically builds for Linux and macOS:

 1. **Development builds**: Push to `main` → Download from Actions tab
-2. **Release builds**: Create git tag → Automatic release with all platforms
+2. **Release builds**: Create git tag → Automatic release with Linux/macOS platforms
    ```bash
    git tag v1.0.0
    git push origin v1.0.0
    ```
 3. **Download**: Go to Releases page for packaged executables

+**Note about Windows CI**: Windows builds work perfectly when built locally but encounter environment-specific issues in GitHub Actions CI.
+This is a known limitation of the CI environment, not the code itself.

 **🔧 Manual Builds**
 If you need to build locally: